TylerCode/cycles/README.md

 ## Features
 - Displays CPU core utilization and frequency.
-- Real-time updates for each CPU core.
+- Real-time (every 2 seconds) updates for each CPU core.
 - Graphical representation of CPU utilization history for the last 20 measurements.
 - Customizable UI with system color scheme compatibility.